 Choosing a pet urine odour remover:

 When looking for a product to remove cat urine and odours, the enzymatic cleaners are the best.
-They break down compounds in the cat odour, which is what attracts your cat to keep returning to the same spot.
-Most pet stores sell these products.
-Cat urine odours can also be removed cheaply and effectively with common household items such as white vinegar, bicarbonate of soda and hydrogen peroxide which will be listed further down.
+They break down compounds in the cat odour, which is what attracts the cat to the same spot.

 White vinegar odour remover: